bank-vaults/bank-vaults.dev/docs/mutating-webhook/_index.md

 vault kv put secret/valami/aws AWS_SECRET_ACCESS_KEY=s3cr3t
 ```

-This deployment will be mutated by the webhook, since it has at least one environment variable having a value which is a reference to a path in Vault:
+This deployment will be mutated by the webhook since it has at least one environment variable having a value which is a reference to a path in Vault:

 ```yaml
 apiVersion: apps/v1